dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 #### Context
 A context is an independent executed test-sequence.
-At this moment we only have seen an example of input-output tests.
+At this moment we have only seen an example for input-output tests.

 ##### stdin
 The keyword `stdin` is used to provide the standard input for a testcase.